miso-lims/miso-lims/docs/user_manual/site_configuration.md

 {% assign figure = figure | plus: 1 %}
 If you are generating reports for projects or runs outside of MISO, it may be possible to automatically link to them from the MISO Project and Run pages.
-For projects, it must be possible to generate the report's URL given the project's ID, name, and short name.
-For runs, it must be possible to generate the report's URL given the run's ID, name, and alias.
+For projects, it must be possible to generate the report URL using the project's ID, name, and/or short name.
+For runs, it must be possible to generate the report URL using the run's ID, name, and/or alias.
+For example, you could create links to http://www.example.com/projects/{project-id}/stats or http://www.example.com/runreports/{run-alias}.html.
 The report links will appear in the External Links section of the Run or Project page (see figure {{figure}}).

 {% include userman-figure.md num=figure cap="Report links" img="site-config-external-links.png" %}